Customizing Pipelines

 The CLI arguments to the container will be appended with each file path, prefixed

-(to differentiate from any CLI arguments the user may add).
+by -- (to differentiate from any CLI arguments the user may add).
 For example,

-are being uploaded and
+if the artifacts file1.txt, file2.yaml and file3.go are being uploaded and

-the uploader definitions has args
+the uploader definitions has args set to ["--arg1", "--arg2"] - then the resulting

-args for the container would be ["--arg1", "--arg2", "--", "file1.txt", "file2.yaml", "file3.go"]
+args for the container would be ["--arg1", "--arg2", "--", "file1.txt", "file2.yaml", "file3.go"].

 NOTE: It is up to the container to determine how and where to upload the files.